Mahendras948/-Mahendras948-/README.md

 ## Hi, Great to see you here!<img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

-I am Mahendra, and I have done PGDiploma in Biological Data Science from [SCIS, Jawaharlal Nehru University, New Delhi](https://jnu.ac.in/scis).
-Apart from that I have a master in Bioinformatics from [UIET, CSJM University,Kanpur](http://csjmu.ac.in/uiet-kanpur/departments/computer-science-and-engineering/). and have a bachelor in Biotechnology from [AKS University, Satna](https://www.aksuniversity.ac.in/index.php/academics/life-sciences-technology).and My ultimate goal, is to pursue including areas of research interest in Bioinformatics; Omics data science, metabolomics engineering, Computational drug discovery, RNAi biology and Data Science: AI, NLP and Machine learning to solve the biological problems.
+I am Mahendra, currently pursuing D.Phil in Biological Data Science from [SCIS, Jawaharlal Nehru University, New Delhi](https://jnu.ac.in/scis), Apart from that, I have a master in Bioinformatics from [UIET, CSJM University , Kanpur](http://csjmu.ac.in/uiet-kanpur/departments/computer-science-and-engineering/) and have a bachelor in Biotechnology from [AKS University, Satna](https://www.aksuniversity.ac.in/index.php/academics/life-sciences-technology) And my ultimate goal, is to pursue including areas of research interest in Bioinformatics; Omics data science, metabolomics engineering, Computational drug discovery, RNAi biology and Data Science: AI, NLP and Machine learning to solve the biological problems.

 ### Key area of research interest: I have developed a keen interest to apply the knowledge I would gain in
 - Omics data science: Genomics, Transcriptomics, Proteomics and Metabolomics
-- Structural Biology: drug discovery
+- Structural Biology: drug discovery and image analysis
 - RNAi Biology: miRNA, lncRNA and eRNA
 - Data Science: ML, AI and NLP
+- Healthcare: mobile health (mhealth) and Personalized medicine

 </p>
 <hr />
 <h2 align="center">Social Media</h2>